clj-commons/potemkin/README.md

 ### License

-Distributed under the "MIT License":http://opensource.org/licenses/MIT.
+Distributed under the [MIT License](http://opensource.org/licenses/MIT).
 This means that pieces of this library may be copied into other libraries if they don't wish to have this as an explicit dependency, as long as it is credited within the code.